suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## suit-manifest-sequence-number {#manifest-seqnr}

 The suit-manifest-sequence-number is a monotonically increasing anti-rollback counter.
-It also helps devices to determine which in a set of manifests is the "root" manifest in a given update.
+It also helps Recipients to determine which in a set of manifests is the "root" manifest in a given update.
 Each manifest MUST have a sequence number higher than each of its dependencies.
 Each Recipient MUST reject any manifest that has a sequence number lower than its current sequence number.
 It MAY be convenient to use a UTC timestamp in seconds as the sequence number. suit-manifest-sequence-number is REQUIRED to implement.

 ## suit-reference-uri {#manifest-reference-uri}

 suit-reference-uri is a text string that encodes a URI where a full version of this manifest can be found.
-This is convenient for allowing management systems to show the severed elements of a manifest when this URI is reported by a device after installation.
+This is convenient for allowing management systems to show the severed elements of a manifest when this URI is reported by a Recipient after installation.

 ## suit-text {#manifest-digest-text}